Lal Kunwar: Political influence

 Comparisons have been made to Nur Jahan, who also exercised considerable influence over the placement of her own relatives.
 Like Nur Jahan, Lal Kunwar received a massive allowance, as well as fortunes in jewels and goods.
 She was permitted to use the emperor's standard and drums, and was attended by a procession of five hundred men.
+Emperor Jahandar Shah consulted her about his stressful and dilemma matters, both public and private, But she did not have much opinion about his affairs and court intrigues.
 Unlike Nur Jahan, she did not influence the policy of the state and her interests seem confined to devotion to her family and emperor.
+She was more occupied with comfort and pleasure with relative carelessness in the harem and encouraged Jahandar Shah to keep his mind away from political matters and turn to enjoying life to avoid worries.

 Controversial behavior

 This resentment for her lower class origins and influence over the emperor may have fueled poor public opinion of her, and aided in the circulation of anecdotes regarding not only her character, but also that of Jahandar Shah himself.

 The emperor and his consort were famously fond of drink, and one night they were so inebriated on a ride home that when they arrived, Lal Kunwar simply exited the cart and went to bed.
 The drunken emperor was nowhere to be found in the morning, and when the staff awoke Lal Kunwar, she fell into hysterics for she had thought he was by her side that night.
 Eventually, the emperor was found passed out drunk, still in the driver's cart.

 Another anecdote suggests that at her hinting, Jahandar Shah once ordered the entire crew as well as their passengers to abandon a boat, purely so she could satisfy her curiosity to watch so many people drown.

 The emperor's aunt, Zinat-un-Nissa (daughter of Aurangzeb), disapproved of her and would not visit or acknowledge her at court.
 She is said to have hurled insults at the Begum, and at her request the emperor declined to visit his aunt and ignored her invitations.
 Lal Kunwar was not fond of Jahandar Shah's two young sons, and consequently their father stopped seeing them and had them imprisoned.

 Under her companionship, Jahandar Shah gave himself over to indecencies such as bathing and frolicking naked in public, and subjecting himself to the physical and verbal abuses of drunken musicians in his own court.
 Her influence is credited with the loss of respect for the Mughal court system, and the role of the emperor.

 Despite her almost unanimously poor reputation amongst the Mughal elite, some modern revisionist scholars maintain that she was observed to be sympathetic and charitable toward the lower classes.